-Narcotic pain pills will cause constipation.
-Take a stool softener (Docusate Sodium/Colace®) 100 mg twice daily and Miralax® 17 gm once daily while on narcotics.
+Narcotic pain medicine will cause constipation.
+Take a stool softener (Docusate Sodium/Colace) 100 mg twice daily and MiraLAX 17 gm once daily while on narcotics.
 This is an over-the-counter drug that can be purchased at any drug store.

-If you have no bowel movement within 48 hours after leaving the hospital, follow these instructions:
+If you have not had a bowel movement within 48 hours after leaving the hospital, follow these instructions:

 Have you had surgery on your bowels in the last month?

-Severe stomach pain not relieved by pain pills.
+Severe stomach pain not relieved by pain medicine.

 Failure to tolerate food or liquid by mouth.